deter-project/docs/site/docs/support/getting-help.md

 ### Step 2: Create a new support ticket

-- Go to [the new ticket page](https://trac.deterlab.net/newticket) and log in again with your DeterLab username and password.
+- Go to [the new ticket page](https://trac.deterlab.net/newticket) and log in again with your DETERLab username and password.
 Note: you will receive an **Error:Forbidden** message when you first click the link.
 This is expected (the ticket system currently requires a separate login).
 - Fill in all the details you gathered in the previous step as well as the following:
     - *Summary*: Use a brief description of the issue
-    - *Reporter*: Use your DeterLab username (this should be pre-filled)
+    - *Reporter*: Use your DETERLab username (this should be pre-filled)
     - *Message*: This is where you include the project name and all of the other details you collected in the previous step.
     - *Attachments*: You may include screenshots and any other files (logs, etc) that could be useful to us in understanding your issue.